 The symbol in the operand entry identifies the section of coding to be copied.
-Any statement that may be used in a macrodefinition may be part of the copied coding, except MACRO, MEND, COPY, and prototype statements.
+The symbol must not be the same as the operation mnemonic of a definition in the Source Statement Library.
+Any statement that may be used in a macro-definition may be part of the copied coding, except MACRO, MEND, COPY, and prototype statements.